pact-foundation/pact-python/CONTRIBUTING.md

     pipx install hatch
     ```

 3. After cloning the repository, run `hatch shell` in the root of the repository.
 This will install all dependencies in a Python virtual environment and then ensure that the virtual environment is activated.
-You will also need to run `git submodule init` if you want to run tests, as Pact Python makes use of the Pact Compability Suite.
+You will also need to run `git submodule init` if you want to run tests, as Pact Python makes use of the Pact Compatibility Suite.

 4. Patch the compatibility suite by running `cd tests/v3/compatibility_suite && patch -p1 -d definition < definition-update.diff && cd -` in the root of the repository.